fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment6.md

 * Classify the [attached malware samples](./assignment6.zip) according to their similarities.
 Implement a C/C++ program that converts each malware file into an image using the conversion rules specified in the course slides (refer to the recommended table).

+## Grading--30 points

+Distributed equally to each category.

 ## Grading turnaround
 Scores will be uploaded to Canvas by the next class period.